enyo/enyo.github.io/_posts/2014-01-14-to-close-or-not-to-close.md

-Well, for those of you who are really addicted to X(HT)ML, you might think, «yeah, it's optional, but `<br />` is still 'more correct'», but I have to tell you: no it's not.
+Well, for those of you who are really addicted to X(HT)ML, you might think, «yeah, it's optional, but `<br />` is still 'more correct'», but I have to tell you: it is not.
 Actually, one might argue that adding `/` to a void tag is an *ignored syntax error*.
 The possibility to write it has mostly been added for compatibility reasons and every browser and parser should not handle `<br>` and `<br />` any differently.